greenelab/deep-review/sections/03_categorize.md

 state (Recurrent Neural Networks, Long Short Term Memory Networks)[@arxiv:1602.00357].
 This may be a particular area of opportunity for deep neural networks.
-The ability to discover relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods - an area at which deep neural networks tend to excel.
+The ability to discover relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods - an area at which deep neural networks excel.